 Moulay Ismail is one of the greatest figures in Moroccan culture.
-He inherited a nation ravaged by internal tribal wars and royal successions, but by the end of his reign he ruled a country with a powerful army of more than 150,000 people, most of them slaves from sub-Saharan Africa.
+He inherited a nation ravaged by internal tribal wars and royal successions, but by the end of his reign he had ruled a country with a powerful army of more than 150,000 people; most of them were slaves from sub-Saharan Africa.

 Moulay Ismail ensured the continued existence of his elite units by supplying women with soldiers and training their children for guard duty.

 But how true are these claims?
 Did the Sultan really father over 1000 children?
 Let’s find out.

 Who was Moulay Ismail?